 Adaptive approach is a way of managing resources and learning about the same.
-In this approach the stakeholders directly influence the decision for conservation and their learning.
+In this approach the stakeholders directly influences the decision for conservation and their learning.
 Recognizing the stakeholders' interests and involvement is important for learning based management.

-Through integrated resource management approach, the multiple aspect of natural resources (such as socio-political, biophysical, and economic) meets the goals of the direct users and producers.
+Through integrated resource management approach the multiple aspect of natural resources (such as socio-political, biophysical and economic) meet the goals of the direct users and producers.
 This approach focuses on sustainability.